MindSetFPS/memero/readme.md

 memero can be seen as a album with high focus in tags, organization and classificatinon, but also recollection of memes.

-The recollector uses available api's, as well as selenium.
+The recollector will use available api's, as well as selenium.

-The album displays your memes in alphabetical order, or by popularity, with the ability of filter by tags.
+The album will display your memes in alphabetical order, or by popularity, with the ability of filter by tags.

-The app shows the top memes found in the last 24 hours.
+The app will show the top memes found in the last 24 hours.

-The app runs in a container with bot services.
+The app will run in a container with bot services.

 Album:
     - Frontend: Built with Svelte